-- 1. Confirm patient's avatar in VR space corresponds to actual patient's physical movement. - 2.
-Confirm application audio can be heard but doesn't block out HCP's communication; adjust volume on headset as needed.
+- 1. Confirm patient's avatar in VR space corresponds to the actual patient's physical movement. - 2.
+Confirm application audio can be heard but doesn't block out HCP's communication; adjust the volume on headset as needed.

-- 3. Conduct rehabilitation session as planned.
+- 3. Conduct rehabilitation sessions as planned.
 (See Section 6 which includes a software description for details of therapeutic activities). - 4.
-Always remain with the patient throughout therapy session to provide direct supervision. - 5.
-Monitor patient view on tablet; select and begin new activities as desired.

-Note: If sensors lose synchronization or headset loses tracking, turn off entire system then back on to reset.
-Headset is turned off and on using the power button.
-App should be relaunched on the tablet.
-Sensors are turned off and on by placing them in the powered charging station (while the REALTM Immersive System is plugged in) and removing them again.

-6. When planned therapy activities are complete, press "End Session" on tablet.
-Patient will be returned to the Hide and Seek activity.
+Always remain with the patient throughout therapy sessions to provide direct supervision. - 5.
+Monitor patient view on the tablet; select and begin new activities as desired.
+If sensors lose synchronization or the headset loses tracking, turn off the entire system then back on to reset.
+A headset is turned off and on using the power button.
+The app should be relaunched on the tablet.
+Sensors are turned off and on by placing them in the powered charging station (while the REALTM Immersive System is plugged in) and removing them again. - 6.
+When planned therapy activities are complete, press "End Session" on a tablet.
+The patient will be returned to the Hide and Seek activity.

-View patient results on tablet.
+7. View patient results on a tablet.
 You may also switch to the Notes tab for a summary of session and activity times.